zhubao315/learn-agentic-ai/01_openai_agents/23_deployment/readme.md

      - **In Memory Datastore**: [Upstash Redis](https://upstash.com/pricing)
      - **Design Principle:** Backend API is **stateless**, relying on external databases for persistence to simplify scaling and production transition
   3. - **[Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction)** Servers in stateless containers for standardizing agentic tool calling.
   4. **Dapr Sidecar** Treat Dapr like nny Container.
 The daprio/daprd image is just a standard container.
+Optionally, you can use [Dapr Agents](https://dapr.github.io/dapr-agents/) and [Dapr Workflows](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-overview/)

 - **Alternative Single-Tier Deployment (Simpler Setup for Quick Start Only, if possible avoid it)**